 - Exit the building if possible, if it does not further endanger you.
 Leave belongings behind and help others escape and keep hands visible.
 Go to the Group Assembly location at the corner of New Scotland Avenue and Manning Boulevard.
 DO NOT congregate in either of the Maria College parking lots. - Hide out if evacuation is not possible.
 Lock the door(s) to the space you are in, and/or blockade the door(s) with heavy furniture to prevent entry.
 Silence cell phones, and turn off any source of noise and lights, and remain quiet.
 Find a spot that is out of the shooter's view and pick a location that will not trap or restrict your options for movement.
 Protect yourself with heavy objects if shots are fired in your direction. - Take action against the shooter. - If directly confronted by the shooter, and as a last resort, act as aggressively as possible against the shooter by throwing objects, using improvised weapons, or by striking or grappling with the shooter.

 VIDEO SURVEILLANCE

 Surveillance cameras are used on campus to ensure a safe and secure environment.
-Cameras can be found in various locations in the McAuley Building and on the first floor of the Main Building by the register for Prestige Vending Service.
+Cameras can be found in various locations in the McAuley Building.